vacp2p/rfc/mdf.md

 This field contains a list of a messages previously sent or received by a node in a specific group.
 This helps establish ordering by creating a Directed Acyclic Graph (DAG)<sup>1</sup>.

-### Behavior
+### Configurational Fields

-Below are a list of the behavioral flags and how they modify node behavior.
+Below are a list of the configurational flags and how they modify node behavior.

 #### `ack_required`